Sarbesh1234/Java-GroupGame/README.md

 Goal: Fix Boss Laser shooting, add Points and Alien Shooting action.

 Work accomplished: Fixed Boss Laser shooting, and others, but still have many many more ideas.
 To be continued

+**Nameer - 29th May (1 hour 20 min+)**

+Goal: Try to implement new idea of Background moving, and another subclass of Player which has a 2% chance of spawning an exploding bomb

+Work accomplished: New Ideas such as Background moving, Explosion, and Exploding Bomb work so far.
+The new Level 3 has also been added, which will be coded later.

 ***
 ***